-The ramifications of the quintessential primordial soup are far reaching.
+The ramifications of this primal stew are far reaching.
 They imply that nothing but natural forces were necessary for the creation of life.
-For many, the ultimate implication is that God doesn’t exist or we don’t need God (which isn’t quite the same thing).
-We don’t need God to explain the origins of life because there is a plausible natural explanation.
+For many, the ultimate implication is that God doesn’t exist or we don’t need God (which isn’t quite the same thing): we don’t need God to explain the origins of life because there is a plausible natural explanation.

 But is that the case?

-For several centuries, people have sought alternative explanations for the origins of the universe and of life as a way of chasing off the specter of God.
+For a century or so, people have sought alternative explanations for the origins of the universe and of life as a way of chasing off the specter of God.
 Richard Dawkins, for instance, asserts that the “greatest achievement” of mankind is the theory of evolution, giving man the power to cast off the shackles of faith in God and allowing man to stand unfettered on his own two feet firmly planted in terra firma against all odds.

-Whether God exists, or doesn’t, what is in the primordial soup that seems to explain how life can rise from non-life, without need of a God, without anything other than the basic stuff of an infantile universe?
+Whether God exists, or doesn’t, what ingredients might have primed that primordial soup that seems to explain how life can rise from non-life, without need of a God, without anything other than the basic stuff of an infantile universe?

 The prebiotic soup was exposed to ever increasing chemical reactions that produced ever more complex molecular reactions that began associating with each other to form protocells that evolved into the first life forms.
-From the first life forms, evolution took over and, over eons of time, produced the evolutionary tree of life from which you and I are derived.
+From the first life forms, evolution took over, and, over eons of time, natural selection acting on random mutations produced the evolutionary tree of life from which you and I are derived.
 So the story goes.

 The origin of life, in this model, is a result of chemical evolution (abiogenesis) that leads to biological life forms from which biological evolution took over.
 The abiogenesis idea is the critical foundation for the evolutionary model of the origin of life.

-Without God, life must come from an inanimate, lifeless universe.
-Much of science is the attempt to prove up and shore up the theory of evolution that depends on such a foundation of life deriving from non-life.
+Without God, life must come from an inert, inanimate, lifeless universe.
+Much of science on origins is the attempt to prove up and shore up the theory of evolution that depends on such a foundation of life deriving from non-life.

-A critical affirmation of the primordial soup concept seemed to be found in the 1950’s when Stanley Miller performed the Miller-Urey experiment at the University of Chicago.
-The Oparin-Haldane Hypothesis and Miller-Urey experiment have been and are now staples of every textbook on the subject.
+A critical affirmation of the primordial soup concept seemed to be found in the 1950’s as a result of the Miller-Urey experiment at the University of Chicago.
+The Oparin-Haldane Hypothesis and the Miller-Urey experiment have been and are now staples of every textbook on the subject.

-It all depends on what is in the soup, as any chef might tell you.
+It might depend on what is in the soup, as any chef might tell you.

 We know more now than we did in the 1950’s.
 For instance, it turns out that the early earth atmosphere may have been (almost definitely was) a different kind of soup.
 Miller chose water vapor, hydrogen, methane and ammonia for his famous experiment, but we now know that Miller’s ingredients were not present when life formed.
 In fact, we now understand that the early earth on which life first appeared consisted of carbon dioxide, nitrogen and water.